wazuh/wazuh-documentation/source/installation_guide/installing-manager/index.rst

 Installing manager
 ===================

-There are several ways to install the Manager, in order to determine which option is the most appropiate, please consult this table:
+There are several ways to install the Manager, in order to determine which option is the most appropiate for you, please consult this table:

 +------------------------------------------------------------------------+-------------------------------------------------------------+
 | Type                                                                   | Description                                                 |